andrewsgardner/keycloak-demo/angular-api-service/README.md

 # Angular API Service

-A FastAPI service for Angular Client.
+A FastAPI server for Angular Client.

 ## Requirements